Anticipatory Call for Proposals

 What types of projects are funded as part of the program?

-EMO has two main components: offshore markets and North American markets.
+The EMO program has two main components: International markets and Domestic markets.

 - promote the use of Canadian wood products in key offshore markets.

 - increase knowledge of Canadian wood products and wood construction systems among construction practitioners and authorities.